Performance Comparison Between A Simple Full-Duplex Multi-Antenna Relay And A Passive Reflecting Intelligent Surface: Achievable Data Rates And Energy Efficiencies

 then the achievable data rate of the proposed FD relaying system is given by

 where

 \end{theorem} \begin{proof} Please refer to the Appendix \ref{app1}. \end{proof}

-Obviously, the data rate in \eqref{eeth1} can be maximized by optimizing the values of $M$, $N$, $P_S$, and $P_R$, given the constraint $M+N=K$ and $P_R+P_S=P_T$.
+Obviously, the data rate in \eqref{eeth1} can be maximized by optimizing the values of $M$, $N$, $P_S$, and $P_R$, given the constraints $M+N=K$ and $P_R+P_S=P_T$.
 Specifically, the maximum achievable data rate of the proposed relaying system is obtained as

 where the objective function $R$ is given in \eqref{eeth1} and $P_T$ is the total available power shared between the source and the relay.